stateful/docs.runme.dev/docs/guide/terraform.md

 ## **Conclusion**

-Using Runme with Terraform helps you to create an operational workflow that integrates Terraform commands within Runme’s automated runbook. ​​In this guide, we walked through running a Terraform within a Runme Notebook in our VS Code editor.
+Using Runme with Terraform helps you to create an operational workflow that integrates Terraform commands within Runme’s automated runbook.
+In this guide, we walked through running a Terraform within a Runme Notebook in our VS Code editor.
 We covered how you can run your EC2 instance with Runme, review and apply your changes, set directory commands for each workspace, and save your output for future reference.
 We hope this tutorial was of help to you.
 Wish you a smooth operation!